-- A. Effects Browser: This library of filters is located on the left side of the window for easy browsing. - B. Tool Well: This is where the tools are located. - C. Preview Window: This is the main section where you preview and work on images. - D. Tools Option Bar: This is where information and options about each tool is set. - E. Module Selector: This is where you choose which software module to open. - F. Navigator, Loupe and Histogram Pane: This pane will access the Navigational, Loupe and Histogram features. - G. Filter Stack: This is where you view and stack filters. - H. Filter Options: This is where you access the filter options pane. - I. Cancel/Apply Buttons: This is where you cancel or apply an action.
+- A. Effects Browser: This library of filters is located on the left side of the window for easy browsing. - B. Tool Well: This is where the tools are located. - C. Preview Window: This is the main section where you preview and work on images. - D. Tools Option Bar: This is where information and options about each tool is set. - E. Navigator, Loupe and Histogram Pane: This pane will access the Navigational, Loupe and Histogram features. - F. Filter Stack: This is where you view and stack filters. - G. Filter Options: This is where you access the filter options pane. - H. Cancel/Apply Buttons: This is where you cancel or apply an action.